Leaf-Agriculture/docs/docs/Link_endpoints.md

 }
 ```
 - `leafUserId`: leaf user Id
 - `expiresIn`: time to expiration, in seconds.
 The minimum allowed value is `900` (15 minutes).
-The default valueis one year.
+The default value is one year.
 - `description`: description to identify the API Key